lvshuiyiqing/instcov-1/doc/InstCovImpl.md

    decision.
 We compare each pair of unique evaluation vectors, thus the decision visits having the same evaluation vectors will not be compare over and over again.

+## `switch` statement instrumentation

+The implementation for `switch` statement recording is a little bit awkward.
+The most difficult part is that the execution can escape to the next switch case if the current switch case has no break statements.
+Therefore, if we only inject a `dump()` function at the front of each switch case body, one execution may have multiple dumps.

+The solution for this is to set up a flag before the switch statement is executed.
+Before dumping a record, we need to check the flag in advance, and then flip the flag.
+Note that the flag name uses the UUID to avoid conflict.

+Suppose the original program piece is:

+	switch (var) {
+	case value1:
+	case value2:
+		body1;
+	default:
+		body2;
+	}

+The instrumented code would be (note the leading semicolon, which is used to avoid syntax error after jump labels):

+	;int flag = 1;
+	switch (var) {
+	case value1:
+	case value2:
+		if (flag == 1) {
+			dump();
+			flag = 0;
+		}
+		body1;
+	default:
+		if (flag == 1) {
+			dump();
+			flag = 0;
+		}
+		body2;
+	}

 ## Developer FAQs